saikiran76/firecamp/readme/README.v2.md

 ## 💭 Philosophy
 The decentralization of tools, processes, and people creates friction in API development workflow and frustration across the team.
 Developers are constantly switching between tools, searching for information, and wasting time due to inefficient tools.
 We believe that the existing solution lacks both world-class experience and the simplicity needed to build APIs faster.
 This leads to a decrease in developer productivity, slow release times, and poor team collaboration.
 We are bringing the VS code philosophy to Firecamp to solve this critical problem.
-Our mission is to build the most extensible, minimal and best developer experience API platform where developers feel most productive while building APIs.
+Our mission is to build the most extensible, minimal, and best developer experience API platform where developers feel most productive while building APIs.

 ## 🏄  What's cool about this?